Operational Updates FAQs

 We do not anticipate issues with study permit extensions for students who have remained compliant with all study permit conditions.

-What if a student plans to take a year off from a program that is recommended to be suspended?
+What if a student plans to take a year off from a program that is suspended?

 It is recommended that all learners should avoid unnecessary breaks, follow the program progression as closely as possible and shouldn’t plan to take time off.
 If you’re not sure you can take an unscheduled break, talk to your academic advisor or program coordinator.

-How would this recommendation, if approved, impact Co-operative Education (Co-op) for these programs?
+How does this impact Co-operative Education (Co-op) for these programs?

 For current co-op students in an affected program, please contact your Co-op Student Advisor.
 If you do not have a Co-op Student Advisor yet, please email coopandcareer@algonquincollege.com